-Comment: Various taxpayers submitted written comment requesting that an exclusion should also be made in the instance that the difference in market value is attributable to a deferred tax asset arising.
-In addition, it was also requested that references to IFRS should be removed as SMMEs do use IFRS for SMMEs for reporting purposes.
+Various taxpayers submitted written comment requesting that an exclusion should also be made in the instance that the difference in market value is attributable to a deferred tax asset arising.
+In addition, it was also requested that references to IFRS should be removed as SMMEs do use IFRS for reporting purposes.

-Response: Not Accepted.
-During the public workshops held in Pretoria on 5 September 2019, it came to Government's attention that that given the use of different reporting standards for accounting reporting (and in some instances not disclosing deferred tax), a blanket exclusion will not be possible to include in the draft legislation.
+Not accepted.
+During the public workshops held in Pretoria on 5 and 6 September 2019, it came to our attention that given the use of different reporting standards for accounting reporting (and in some instances to completely not reporting on determine deferred tax), a blanket exclusion will not be possible to include in the draft legislation.
 In addition, taxpayers indicated that it is not necessary to have an exclusion for market value differences attributable to deferred tax as it is well understood, in practice, that the anti-value shifting rules are meant to apply only where the difference in market value is attributable to value shifting.
 As a result, it is proposed that this provision be withdrawn from the 2019 Draft TLAB.

-6.3.
-Refining provisions around special interest deduction for debt funded share acquisitions
+Refining provisions around special interest deduction for debt funded share acquisitions (Clause 30 of the Draft TLAB: Section 240 of the Act)